nealdct/aws-dva-code/amazon-api-gateway/api-lambda-dynamodb-hol.md

 Attach the lambda-apigateway-policy

-## 3 - Create the Lambda function [UPDATED FOR PYTHON - DO NOT USE NODE]
+## 3 - Create the Lambda function

-Create a function named LambdaFunctionOverHttps
+Create a function named "LambdaFunctionOverHttps"

 Use the latest Python runtime